-Brendan Rodgers is level on points with his former employers at Anfield and crucially, three adrift of last year’s champions on goal difference.
+Brendan Rodgers is level on points with his former employers at Anfield but crucially, three adrift of last year’s champions on goal difference.

-A win against Tottenham at the King Power on the final day will be enough for Leicester so long as either Liverpool or Chelsea fail to win.
+A win against Tottenham at the King Power will be enough for Leicester so long as either Liverpool or Chelsea fail to win.
 A draw will only be enough if Liverpool lose.
-Defeat would not be enough, unless Liverpool lost big.
+Defeat will not be enough, unless Liverpool also lose and lose big.

-Leicester can still qualify if Liverpool win but would need to win big and overturn the goal difference.
+Leicester can still qualify if Liverpool win but would need to win big themselves to overturn the goal difference.
 That seems unlikely, given that they have the toughest fixture of the three on paper.

 What if Chelsea finish outside the top four but win the Champions League?

 In this scenario, Chelsea would join the Premier League’s top four in next season’s Champions League as the Premier League’s fifth representative.

 The Premier League can send a maximum of five teams to the Champions League.

 The fourth-place finishers would only have missed out on qualification if Chelsea had won the Champions League while finishing outside the top four and Arsenal had also won the Europa League.